 Starting a business in California is no small task.
 It’s a multi-step process that requires lots of attention to detail and plenty of patience.
-To keep things as straightforward as possible, we’re going to focus on one of the most common types of small business in California: the limited liability company, also known as an LLC.
+To keep things as straightforward as possible, we’re going to focus on one of the most common types of small businesses in California: the limited liability company, also known as an LLC.
 Let’s get started on forming an LLC in California with this step-by-step guide.

 Need help with California state tax registration for your business?